-29.6.3.6 Peripheral Chip Select Decoding
+30.6.3.8 Peripheral Chip Select Decoding

-The user can program the SPI to operate with up to 15 peripherals by decoding the four Chip Select lines, NPCS0 to NPCS3 with an external logic.
-This can be enabled by writing the PCS-DEC bit at 1 in the Mode Register (SPI_MR).
+The user can program the SPI to operate with up to 15 peripherals by decoding the four Chip Select lines, NPCS0 to NPCS3 with 1 of up to 16 decoder/demultiplexer.
+This can be enabled by writing the PCSDEC bit at 1 in the Mode Register (SPI_MR).

-When operating without decoding, the SPI makes sure that in any case only one chip select line is activated, i.e. driven low at a time.
-If two bits are defined low in a PCS field, only the low-est numbered chip select is driven low.
+When operating without decoding, the SPI makes sure that in any case only one chip select line is activated, i.e., one NPCS line driven low at a time.
+If two bits are defined low in a PCS field, only the lowest numbered chip select is driven low.

-When operating with decoding, the SPI directly outputs the value defined by the PCS field of either the Mode Register or the Transmit Data Register (depending on PS).
+When operating with decoding, the SPI directly outputs the value defined by the PCS field on NPCS lines of either the Mode Register or the Transmit Data Register (depending on PS).